AlexPerucchini/Hack-The-Box/systems/chatterbox-htb.md

 ---
 ### Privilege Escalation
 ---
-There are a couple of connections that did not show up previously  on 0.0.0.0:445 (SMB).This could be a potential vector of attack
+There are a couple of connections that did not show up previously on 0.0.0.0:445 (SMB).
+This could be a potential vector of attack.

 ```
 C:\Windows\system32>netstat -ano